 Pistachios are rich in antioxidants including carotene, polyphenolic substances, and vitamin A and E that help boost immunity (5).

-Rich in iron, pistachios help in the formation of red blood cells.
-Including these nuts in your diet sufficiently will prevent anemia, especially during pregnancy when your body needs more than the usual amount of blood (6).
+Rich in iron and other essential minerals, which help in the formation of red blood cells.
+Including these nuts in your diet sufficiently will help towards preventing anemia, especially during pregnancy when your body needs more than the usual amount of blood cells (6).

 Being rich in fiber, pistachios aid easy digestion and regulate bowel movements.
-They can also provide relief from constipation that develops due to hormonal changes in early pregnancy (7).
+They can also provide relief from constipation which can develop due to hormonal changes in early pregnancy (7).